Kill Anger Before It Kills You — or Your Marriage

 Anger will often feel warranted by the wrongness of the cause.
 After all, Jesus got angry (Mark 3:5), and Paul says, “Be angry and do not sin” (Ephesians 4:26).
 But good anger among fallen people is rare.
 That’s why James says, “Be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God” (James 1:19–20).
 And Paul says, “Men should pray, lifting holy hands without anger or quarreling” (1 Timothy 2:8).
 “Let all bitterness and wrath and anger and clamor and slander be put away from you” (Ephesians 4:31).

 Therefore, one of the greatest battles of life is the battle to “put away anger,” not just control its expressions.
 To help you fight this battle, here are nine biblical weapons.

-1. Ponder the rights of Christ to be angry, but how he endured the cross, as an example of long-suffering.
+1. Ponder the rights that Christ had to be angry, but how he instead endured the cross as an example of long-suffering.

 For to this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps.
 (1 Peter 2:21)